Manisha-Mengani/about-me/README.md

 ## Contributors

-Iam Manisha Mengani,an international student pursuing my majors in Applied computerScience at Northwest Missouri State University.
-Below is my recent picture when me and my husband went on a long drive to Omaha!!
+I am Manisha Mengani, an international student pursuing Master’s in Applied Computer Science  at Northwest Missouri State University.
+Below is the recent picture of me and my husband, clicked when we went on a long drive to Omaha!!
 - ![Manisha Mengani](ManishaGitHub.jpg)